suomitek/suomitek-appboard/docs/user/using-an-OIDC-provider.md

 **Note**: Depending on the configuration of the Identity Provider more parameters may be needed.

-Kubeapps uses [OAuth2 Proxy](https://github.com/pusher/oauth2_proxy) to handle the OAuth2/OpenIDConnect authentication.
+Suomitek-appboard uses [OAuth2 Proxy](https://github.com/pusher/oauth2_proxy) to handle the OAuth2/OpenIDConnect authentication.
 The following sections explain how you can find the parameters above for some of the identity providers tested.
 If you have configured your cluster to use an Identity Provider you will already know some of these parameters.
 More detailed information can be found on the [OAuth2 Proxy Auth configuration page](https://pusher.github.io/oauth2_proxy/auth-configuration).

 ### Keycloak